joelchrono12/joelchrono12.ml/_posts/2022-01-27-add-images-to-markdown-files-(for-jekyll).md

 This has been day 95 of [#100DaysToOffload](https://100daystooffload.com).
 Make sure to check out [Ru's website](https://rusingh.com/), since she single-handedly managed to inspire me to work on this quick script.

+**NOTE: This is actually day 96, from here it all went wrong.
+If you don't understand this note, [read here]**